 Moving home is a big job, and it's understandable that you might forget to do a few bureaucratic things.
 While you should always make sure to update the relevant companies as to your new address, you could still end up missing one of them out.
 If you had an outstanding debt to them, you could end up with a serious credit infringement listing on your credit file.

 You can solve this by ensuring you set up a forwarding address, and better yet, make sure the new owner knows where to send any wayward mail.
 Should such a thing happen, get into contact with both the lender and Equifax to get your address updated and avoid any other mishaps.
 It's best to act immediately and get it rectified if possible.
-It is also a good idea to check your free Equifax credit report or consider setting up an annual subscription to a credit alert to let you know if changes occur on your Equifax credit file.
+It is also a good idea to check your Equifax credit report or consider singing up to a subscription package that includes credit alerts let you know if changes occur on your Equifax credit report.

 You could miss a whole heap of payments and discover that they have ended up on your credit report.